leekelleher/umbraco-package-boilerplate-bootstrapper/README.md

 Once you have the `upbb.exe`, you can XCOPY it wherever you like.
 For global access to the bootstrapper, you can add the target directory to your `%PATH%` environment variable.

+In future there will be a downloadable executable, but currently the code-base is very much still a work-in-progress.

 ## Usage

 At a MS-DOS command-line, call the `upbb.exe` along with the name of your new package, like so: